-ADEA/AADR/Colgate-Palmolive Co./Dr. Dominick P. DePaola Scholar in the ADEA Leadership Institute
+ADEA/AADR/Colgate-Palmolive Co.
+Dr. Dominick P. DePaola Scholar in the ADEA Leadership Institute

 Dr. DePaola received his dental degree from the New York University College of Dental Medicine, followed by a Ph.D. in nutritional biochemistry and metabolism from the Massachusetts Institute of Technology.
-During his career in academic dentistry, he served as dean of three dental schools: the dental school of the University of Texas Health Science Center at San Antonio, the dental school at the College of Medicine and Dentistry of New Jersey, and the Baylor College of Dentistry, as well as president and chief executive officer of the Forsyth Institute, an independent research organization.
-He was president of both the American Dental Education Association and of the American Association of Dental Research.
-In 2005, he received ADEA’s Distinguished Service Award, and in 2009 he received the Gies Award of the ADEA Gies Foundation for Outstanding Achievement in Global Oral Health and Education.
-During his career Dr. DePaola published over 80 scientific articles and textbook chapters, edited two books and gave over 1,000 lectures in the U.S. and internationally.
+During his career in academic dentistry, he served as Dean of three dental schools: the University of Texas Health Science Center at San Antonio Dental School; the University of Medicine and Dentistry of New Jersey, New Jersey Dental School; and the Texas A&M University Baylor College of Dentistry.
+He was also President and Chief Executive Officer of the Forsyth Institute, an independent research organization.
+He was President of ADEA and of the American Association of Dental Research.
+Dr. DePaola received the ADEA Presidential Citation Award in 2003, the ADEA Distinguished Service Award in 2005, and the ADEAGies Foundation’s William J. Gies Award for Outstanding Achievement – Dental Educator in 2009.
+During his career Dr. DePaola published over 80 scientific articles and textbook chapters, edited two books and gave over 1,000 lectures in the United States and internationally.

 An applicant must:

-- be a full time member of a dental school faculty
+- Be a full-time member of a dental school faculty.

-- demonstrate recognizable leadership potential
+- Demonstrate recognizable leadership potential.

-- be an ADEA Individual Member
+- Be an ADEA Individual Member.

-The applicant for the scholarship must submit the ADEA Leadership Institute’s application materials in a timely manner, be selected to attend the ADEA Leadership Institute, and have his or her dean’s support to cover any of the costs of participating in the ADEA Leadership Institute above the amount of the award.
+The applicant for the scholarship must submit the ADEA Leadership Institute’s application materials in a timely manner, be selected to attend the ADEA Leadership Institute, and have his or her dean’s support to cover the costs of participating in the ADEA Leadership Institute above the amount of the award.
 View full details about the

 Application Process Checklist

-submit an application for the ADEA Leadership Institute and indicate an interest in being selected as the ADEA/AADR/Colgate-Palmolive Co./Dr. Dominick P. DePaola Scholar in the ADEA Leadership Institute.
+submit an application for the ADEA Leadership Institute and indicate an interest in being selected as the ADEA/AADR/Colgate-Palmolive Co.
+Dr. Dominick P. DePaola Scholar in the ADEA Leadership Institute.
 The ADEA Leadership Institute application requires the following:

-- two letters of recommendation from professional colleagues
+- Two letters of recommendation from professional colleagues.

-- a signed letter of recommendation from the dean of the applicant’s dental school, stating how the applicant’s participation will benefit the applicant and institution
+- A signed letter of recommendation from the dean of the applicant’s dental school, stating how the applicant’s participation will benefit the applicant and institution.

-- a current curriculum vitae
+- A current curriculum vitae.

 Contact Mr. Eric Lund, ADEA Professional Development Manager, at 202-289-7201 or

 Notification Date and Award Announcement

-Scholarship recipients and applicants not receiving awards were notified on or before February 1, 2014.
-The award was presented at a ceremony during the 2014 ADEA Annual Session & Exhibition in San Antonio, Texas, March 15-18, 2014.
+Scholarship recipients and applicants not receiving awards will be notified by February 1, 2017.
+The award will be announced during the 2017 ADEA Annual Session & Exhibition in Long Beach, CA, March 18–21, 2017.

 Dr. Rajesh Lalla, University of Connecticut School of Dental Medicine